Elephant Trunk Hill

 You discover Elephant Trunk Hill rising majestically in downtown Guilin, right where the Li River meets the Peach Blossom River.
 Its name comes from the hill’s shape, which looks like a giant elephant dipping its trunk into the river.
 The green waters of the Li River and Elephant Trunk Hill together form one of the most famous sights in Guilin City.

-You will find Elephant Trunk Hill regarded as the symbol of Guilin.
-Originally named Li Hill, Yi Hill, and Chenshui Hill, this hill is 3.6 billion years old.
-Today, it towers 55 meters above the Li River, measures 108 meters in length and 100 meters in width, and has an elevation of 200 meters above sea level.
+You will find Elephant Trunk Hill regarded as the symbol of Guilin, and in elephant trunk hill china it stands out for both its legend and its shape.
+Originally known as Li Hill, Yi Hill, and Chenshui Hill, this ancient landmark is 3.6 billion years old.
+Today, it rises 55 meters above the Li River, stretches 108 meters in length, measures 100 meters in width, and reaches 200 meters above sea level, giving you a compact stop that is easy to fit into a Guilin route while still offering a classic photo moment and a deeper sense of the city’s identity.

 The hill features Water Moon Cave (Shuiyue dong), Elephant’s Eye Stone, and Pagoda for Puxian and Yunfeng Temple.